therealnicoroshi/modlist/README.md

 If you fall somewhere between these two you can play it.
 Optimization is KEY for any specs so read this to the end for recommended configuration.

-Installation:
+# Installation:
-Pre-install:
+  ## Pre-install:
 1. Install a fresh copy of Skyrim AE from Steam version 1.6.1170
 2. Install the Creation Kit from Steam
 3. Launch the game once from Steam and at the prompt download all CC Content from the full version of AE.
 4. Start new game and after hearing  "So you're finally awake" open console (~) and type QQQ then press enter to quit out.

-Important Note:
+  ## >Important Note<:
 **You will need a Lovers Lab, and Vector Plexis account for some manual downloads in the Wabbajack**

-Install (Main)
+ ## Main Install:

 Make sure you are on the latest version of Wabbajack.
-As of this readme writing it's 3.5.0.1

-Get it here>>>
+As of this readme writing it's 3.5.0.1 Get it here>>> https://github.com/wabbajack-tools/wabbajack/releases/tag/3.5.0.1

-https://github.com/wabbajack-tools/wabbajack/releases/tag/3.5.0.1

-Run Wabbajack
+1. Browse to The Nico Experience wabbajack, and click the Download arrow in the bottom right corner.
+2. When download is complete click the play arrow in the same location.
+3. Choose your install location, and Download location in the Wabbajack window.
+  ## **Make sure the install location is minimum 500GB and OUTSIDE of any program or system files**

-Navigate to The Nico Experience wabbajack file and choose your game install location (min 500GB) and file download location **There WILL BE about 22 Files that you WILL NEED to click the green DOWNLOAD button on Lover's Lab to download through Wabbajack after signing into Lover's Lab account**
+  ### NOTE: **There WILL BE about 22 Files that you WILL NEED to click the green DOWNLOAD button on Lover's Lab to download through Wabbajack after signing into Lover's Lab account**

-These armors can be accessed in game via the additem menu After those are downloaded the rest of the install should be automated.
+These armors can be accessed in game via the additem menu or dMenu After those are downloaded the rest of the install should be automated.

 If you have any problems please come to the discord for help